-Arriving at Galeão Airport and being able to hail a taxi, open Google Maps, or announce your landing without fumbling with a physical SIM card is half the battle won for a successful trip.
+Arriving at Galeão airport and being able to order a taxi, open Google Maps, or announce your landing without fumbling with a physical card is half the battle won for your trip.
 An eSIM for Rio de Janeiro gives you internet from minute one, without queues at a phone shop or roaming surprises.
-In this guide, we’ll tell you how much data to bring for a few days between Copacabana and Christ the Redeemer, how coverage works in the city, and why buying a country-wide eSIM is the most practical move for a visit to Rio.
+In this guide, we'll tell you how much data to bring for a few days between Copacabana and Christ the Redeemer, how coverage works in the city, and why buying the country's eSIM is the most practical move for a visit to Rio.

 Is an eSIM for Rio worth it?

-Rio is a city for getting around: you go up to Corcovado, down to the beach, and change neighborhoods several times a day.
-With an eSIM, you always have maps, Uber, Waze, and WhatsApp at hand, which is essential in a large city with tourists.
-And since it's 100% digital, you won't lose your Spanish number or have to remove your home SIM: you activate the eSIM on a second line and continue receiving your usual calls and SMS.
+Rio is a city for getting around: you go up Corcovado, down to the beach, change neighborhoods several times a day.
+With an eSIM, you always have your map, Uber, Waze, and WhatsApp at hand, which is something you want to have well-sorted in a big city with tourists.
+And since it's 100% digital, you neither lose your Spanish number nor have to remove your home SIM card: you activate the eSIM on a second line and continue to receive your usual calls and SMS.

-Internet as soon as you land at Galeão
+Internet as soon as you land in Galeão

-Rio International Airport, better known as Galeão (GIG), is about 20 km from the city center.
-This is precisely where you need data most: to request a transfer to your hotel, confirm your reservation, or let someone know you've landed.
-With an eSIM already installed, as soon as the planes touch down and you turn off airplane mode, your phone connects to the Brazilian network and you can start browsing.
+Rio's International Airport, better known as Galeão (GIG), is about 20 km from the city center.
+This is exactly where you need data the most: to request a transfer to your hotel, confirm your reservation, or let someone know you've landed.
+With an eSIM already installed, as soon as the plane touches down and you switch off airplane mode, your phone connects to the Brazilian network and you can start browsing.

 The trick is to install the eSIM before you travel, using your home or hotel Wi-Fi.
-Scan the QR code or use the one-tap installation, set up the line, and activate it when you arrive.
-This way, you won't depend on airport Wi-Fi, which often requires registration and is slow.
-If you want to review the process step by step, you can find the guide on how to activate an eSIM with screenshots.
+You scan the QR code or use the one-touch installation, set up the line, and activate it when you arrive.
+This way, you don't depend on airport Wi-Fi, which often requires registration and is slow.
+If you want to review the step-by-step process, you can find the guide on how to install an eSIM with screenshots.

-Tip: Activate the eSIM when you are already in Brazil, not before.
-Many plans start counting days from the first connection, so if you activate it upon landing, you'll make the most of each full day.
+Tip: activate the eSIM when you are already in Brazil, not before.
+Many plans start counting days from the first connection, so if you turn it on upon landing, you make the most of each full day.

-The good news is that the places you'll visit have the best coverage.
+The good news is that the places you'll be visiting have the best coverage.
 Copacabana and Ipanema, with hotels and businesses everywhere, have plenty of 4G for uploading photos and using maps.
-In the South Zone of Rio, the most touristy area, the signal is almost always stable.
+In the south zone of Rio, the most touristy area, the signal is almost always stable.

-At the Christ the Redeemer on Corcovado and at Sugarloaf Mountain, you'll have basic coverage: sending photos via WhatsApp, checking train schedules, or locating the next cable car.
-Being high up and surrounded by vegetation, the signal may occasionally drop, but it's rare to be completely without data.
-In the historic center, Lapa, or the Sambadrome, the connection also works well.
-For reference, with an eSIM, you connect to the local 4G networks of Brazil just like a Brazilian phone would, without being treated as a guest.
+At the Christ the Redeemer on Corcovado and at Sugarloaf Mountain, you'll have coverage for the basics: sending photos via WhatsApp, checking train schedules, or locating the next cable car.
+Being at high altitude and surrounded by vegetation, the signal may drop occasionally, but you'll rarely be completely without data.
+In the historic center, in Lapa, or at the Sambadrome, the connection also works well.
+For reference, with an eSIM, you connect to the local 4G networks of Brazil just like a Brazilian mobile phone would, without being treated as a guest.

-How many GB you need for a short trip
+How many GB do you need for a getaway?

-For a long weekend or four or five days in Rio, most travelers will get by comfortably with 3 to 5 GB, provided they use hotel Wi-Fi at night.
-If you plan to use maps a lot, upload videos to social media, or share your connection, aim higher.
+For a long weekend or four to five days in Rio, most travelers manage perfectly fine with 3 to 5 GB, provided they use the hotel's Wi-Fi at night.
+If you're going to use a lot of maps, upload videos to social media, or share your connection, aim higher.
 Here's a realistic guide:

 | Traveler profile | Days | Recommended data |